 - As soon as this information is known, alert your local licensing organization and your local department of health.

-- Families of those who have been in direct contact to this person who has been exposed should be communicated to.
+- Families of those who have been in direct contact with this person who has been exposed should be communicated to.

 - If someone has been exposed to someone who has been exposed (3rd party), there is no need to quarantine.
 Quarantine only is necessary if someone is directly exposed to the person who is positive.